-To equalize tire wear and help extend tire life, Toyota recommends that you rotate your tires approximately every 12000 km (7500 miles).
+To equalize the wear and help extend tire life, Toyota recommends that you rotate your tires according to the maintenance schedule.
+(For scheduled maintenance information, please refer to the "Scheduled Maintenance Guide" or "Owner's Manual Supplement".)
 However, the most appropriate timing for tire rotation may vary according to your driving habits and road surface conditions.